 Investments: The Town and the Pension Trust Fund do not have a custodial credit risk policy for investments.
 The Town and the Pension Trust Fund do not have a policy for investments of related credit risk for debt securities, however, it is their practice to follow State statutes.
-The Connecticut General Statutes (Section 7-400) permit municipalities to invest in: (1) obligations of the United States and its agencies; (2) highly rated obligations of any state of the United States or of any political subdivision, authority or agency thereof; and (3) shares or other interests in custodial arrangements or pools maintaining constant net asset values and in highly rated no-load open-end money market mutual funds (with constant or fluctuating net asset values) whose portfolios are limited to obligations of the United States and its agencies, and repurchase agreements fully collateralized by such obligations.
+The Connecticut General Statutes (Section 7-400) permit municipalities to invest in: (1) obligations of the United States and its agencies; (2) highly rated obligations of any state of the United States or of any political subdivision, authority or agency thereof; and (3) shares or other interests in custodial arrangements or pools maintaining constant net asset values and in highly rated no-load open-end money market mutual funds (with constant or fluctuating net asset values) whose portfolios are limited to obligations.
 The Statutes (Sections 3-24f and 3-27f) also provide for investment in shares of the Connecticut Short-Term Investment Fund and the Tax Exempt Proceeds Fund.
 Other provisions of the Statutes cover specific municipal pension funds with particular investment authority and do not specify permitted investments.
 Therefore, investment of such funds is generally controlled by the laws applicable to fiduciaries.